Disbudding Goats

 Is disbudding goats required?

-There is no rule that all goats have to be dehorned or disbudded.
+Unless you’re showing dairy goats, there’s no rule that all goats have to be dehorned or disbudded.
 Some farmers or goat keepers are against the procedure.
 Others prefer to leave the horns intact as a way for the goats to defend themselves.
 There are a few things to consider when making the decision.

 • Having small children on the farm and safety issues of goats with large horns around children.